eddycharly/terraform-provider-kops/docs/resources/cluster.md

 - `name` - (Required) - String - Name is the name of the etcd cluster (main, events etc).
 - `provider` - (Optional) - String - Provider is the provider used to run etcd: Manager, Legacy.<br />Defaults to Manager.
 - `member` - (Required) - List([etcd_member_spec](#etcd_member_spec)) - Members stores the configurations for each member of the cluster (including the data volume).
-- `enable_etcd_tls` - (Optional) - Bool - EnableEtcdTLS indicates the etcd service should use TLS between peers and clients.
-- `enable_tls_auth` - (Optional) - Bool - EnableTLSAuth indicates client and peer TLS auth should be enforced.
 - `version` - (Optional) - String - Version is the version of etcd to run.
 - `leader_election_timeout` - (Optional) - Duration - LeaderElectionTimeout is the time (in milliseconds) for an etcd leader election timeout.
 - `heartbeat_interval` - (Optional) - Duration - HeartbeatInterval is the time (in milliseconds) for an etcd heartbeat interval.